LumoSQL/not-forking/doc/not-forking.md

 corresponding version control system; which means that if the tags change the tool will retrieve the same commit; more discussion about this will need to be added in a separate section.
+- `--build-json-lock=FILE` creates a list (in json format) of all known version numbers and includes information on how to obtain these, by specifying the vcs and commit ID or the download URL and checksum.
+- `--prefer-tarball-for=WHAT` instructs ``--build-json-lock` to
+prefer a tarball download over a VCS access for a repository of type `WHAT`, currently this is implemented only for `fossil` (and is a no-op for `download`).

 If neither VERSION nor COMMIT\_ID is specified, the default is the latest available version, if it can be determined, or else an error message.